Salvadel/soc-homelab-enviornment/setup/soar-server-setup.md

 ## SOAR Services

 Shuffle and TheHive are installed and running on Ubuntu Server - SOAR.
 Both services are configured to start automatically on boot via Docker.
+Shuffle is configured to enrich incoming Wazuh alerts with IOC data from VirusTotal and AbuseIPDB before creating cases in TheHive and sending Slack notifications to the analyst.
 Full installation details are documented in [Shuffle Setup](shuffle-setup.md) and [TheHive Setup](thehive-setup.md).
 The official TheHive Docker installation guide can be found at the [TheHive Docker Deployment Guide](https://docs.strangebee.com/thehive/installation/docker/).

 To verify both services are running:
 ```bash